 Hotel Lungarno, Florence

 The magnificent Hotel Lungarno is centrally located along the Arno river in the Oltrarno quarter of Florence.
 Surrounded by Renaissance buildings it boasts stunning river views, particularly from the beautiful living room which is suspended over the river.
-The hotel recently celebrated its 50th birthday with a rather impressive renovation and has been sympathetically modernised with an attention to detail that you come to rely on with Lungarno Collection hotels.
+The hotel recently celebrated its 50th birthday with a rather impressive renovation and has been sympathetically modernized with an attention to detail that you come to rely on with Lungarno Collection hotels.
 There are 65 chic guest rooms, opt for yours with a river view or upgrade to a suite to enjoy a separate living area and rooftop terrace – the very best views in the house surely.
-The hotel art collection now includes more than 450 works and several of the rooms are art themed too, most fitting for Florence.
+The hotel art collection now includes more than 450 works and several of the rooms are art-themed too, most fitting for Florence.
 Gourmet cuisine is served at the 1 Star Michelin restaurant, Borgo San Jacopo, and there is also a refined lounge and a relaxed bar with a beautiful terrace.

 Portrait Firenze, Florence